Shuilu Fahui: Private patronage

-Statue of the famous poet Su Shi (1037-1101), also known as Su Dongpo, at his grave in Pingdingshan.
+Statue of the famous poet Su Shi (1037–1101), also known as Su Dongpo, at his grave in Pingdingshan.
 He wrote multiple poems regarding the Shuilu Fahui ceremony and even sponsored one himself.

 Outside the imperial families, Shuilu Fahui ceremonies were also widely commissioned and sponsored by private individuals including nobles, government officials and civilians.
 For instance, various Song era inscriptions on niches and statues at the Dazu Rock Carvings make references to multiple performances of Shuilu Fahui ceremonies, with the site itself possibly functioning as a ritual space.
-The government official Li Guang (李光, 1078-1159) wrote about sponsoring a performance of the ceremony at Bao'en Chan Temple (報恩禪寺) for some goats that he had raised as pets after they had been offered to him as gifts.
+The government official Li Guang (李光, 1078–1159) wrote about sponsoring a performance of the ceremony at Bao'en Chan Temple (報恩禪寺) for some goats that he had raised as pets after they had been offered to him as gifts.
 Another example is the famous poet Su Shi (蘇軾,1037-1101) who was known for having sponsored a Shuilu Fahui ceremony and who even wrote a set of sixteen poems praising the sixteen classes of beings summoned during the ceremony titled Shuilu faxing zan (水陸法像贊, "Praises for the Dharma Images of Water and Land").
-Su Shi's brother, Su Che (蘇轍, 1039-1112), also performed a Shuilu Fahui ceremony after a well beside a tomb ran dry.
+Su Shi's brother, Su Che (蘇轍, 1039–1112), also performed a Shuilu Fahui ceremony after a well beside a tomb ran dry.
 Shuilu Fahui ceremonies were also often commissioned by officials to mark the construction of structures such as dikes and bridges, as well as for summoning rain and controlling winds.
 Shuilu Fahui ceremonies became so popular that they even featured heavily in vernacular literary fiction of the time, such as the Yijian zhi (夷堅志) where performances of the ritual featured in multiple stories.
 Biographies of Song era monastics also indicated that some monks became known for conducting the ceremony.
-In the Song gaoseng zhuan (宋高僧傳, lit: "Biographies of Eminent Monks of the Song dynasty") by the scholar monk Zanning^{[zh]} (贊寧, 919-1001), he records two monks who were noted for conducting Shuilu Fahui ceremonies.
-The first was the monk Zunhai (遵誨, 865-945), a monk who specialized in the Lotus Sūtra and the Avataṃsaka Sūtra, who was noted as having "repeatedly performed Water and Land rituals to offer Dharma-food to spirits and ghosts, encouraging all on the dignified practice of bodhicitta".
-The second was the monk Shouzhen (守真, 894-971), a monk from Sichuan who was known for practicing Tantric, Pure Land and Huayan Buddhism and whom some consider the Eighth Patriarch of the Huayan Buddhist tradition.
+In the Song gaoseng zhuan (宋高僧傳, lit: "Biographies of Eminent Monks of the Song dynasty") by the scholar monk Zanning^{[zh]} (贊寧, 919–1001), he records two monks who were noted for conducting Shuilu Fahui ceremonies.
+The first was the monk Zunhai (遵誨, 865–945), a monk who specialized in the Lotus Sūtra and the Avataṃsaka Sūtra, who was noted as having "repeatedly performed Water and Land rituals to offer Dharma-food to spirits and ghosts, encouraging all on the dignified practice of bodhicitta".
+The second was the monk Shouzhen (守真, 894–971), a monk from Sichuan who was known for practicing Zhenyan, Pure Land and Huayan Buddhism and whom some consider the Eighth Patriarch of the Huayan Buddhist tradition.
 He was described as having "opened the Water and Land ritual space twenty times" in his lifetime.